FrescoDev/applet-factory-demo/README.md

 6. To use the web interface open your browser and navigate to: ```localhost:8080```
 7. Messages will be logged out on the console which kicked off the applet facotry API process.

+* WARNING: MUST create applet before invoking actions or else fails, and if running the web app ensure you've started both the API & local trigger component.

 ## Running the Tests

 - ```npm run test```